trailofbits/llvm-sanitizer-tutorial/README.md

 If you are having issues with some of the cmake build systems I would double check to see you didn't make any typos.
 For example if you put the architecture as ${x86}, it needs to be ${X86} etc etc.

-Overall this winternship was a great experience, and I hope that this repo documents what I learned so the rest of you can build sanitizers without needing to comb through the toolchain.
+Overall this internship was a great experience, and I hope that this repo documents what I learned so the rest of you can build sanitizers without needing to comb through the toolchain.
 Below are some of the helpful resources I linked in the blogpost, they are all really great.

 # Other notes
 There is actually more that goes into sanitizer development that I didn't cover here.
 I think the best way to learn is to look at sanitizer pull requests and see what they modify and change.